Open-Microfrontends/open-microfrontends-generator/README.md

 a [Mashroom Portal](https://www.mashroom-server.com) page.

 > [!NOTE]
-> Mashroom Server start OpenMicrofrontends automatically,
+> Mashroom Server can launch any OpenMicrofrontends compliant Microfrontend out-of-the-box.
-> these launchers are only intended to be used within *Composite Microfrontends"
+> These launchers are only intended to be used within *Composite Microfrontends"
 > to start other (embedded) Microfrontends in a type-safe manner.

 ```ts